Case Study

 Managing a Scopus profile was structurally complex for both individual researchers and institutions.
 Simple updates required navigating rigid flows, fixed navigation paths and multi-step processes that were difficult to understand, generating a high volume of customer enquiries and manual updates.

-Despite serving different user groups, the core problem was the same: the system prioritised process consistency over user control.
+Despite serving different user groups, the core problem was the same: the system prioritised internal process over user control.

 The structural problem